Stock options and restricted stock units (RSUs) are two types of equity compensation that companies offer their employees.

-- A stock option can be turned into a share that can be sold while the company is still private.
+- Stock options can be turned into shares that can be sold while the company is still private.
 This usually requires permission.

-- A stock option can be exercised at almost any time to qualify for reduced taxes via Long Term Capital Gains or no taxes through Qualified Small Business Stock.
+- A stock option can be exercised at almost any time to qualify for reduced taxes via LTCG (or no taxes through Qualified Small Business Stock).

 - Rapidly rising FMVs are bad for employee taxes.
 As such, it is fortunate that companies are motivated to slow down the growth of the 409a FMV while issuing options.
 As the FMV rises, the high exercise price of stock options isn’t attractive for hiring new employees.
 Especially if they are concerned about having to leave and pay the high exercise price in order to retain the shares.

-- If an employee exercises, the company actually gets cash.
+- If an employee exercises, the company gets cash.
 If the employee pays taxes on options, the company gets a tax deduction.

-- Until an optionee finally recognizes the income tax on a stock option, the company does instead.
+- Until an optionee finally recognizes the income tax on a stock option, the company does so instead.
 Companies that are concerned with their reported earnings per share won’t like the volatility of their stock price messing up their earnings report.

 For more information on how to monetize your private company equity, please contact us at the Employee Stock Option Fund.